-The Canon PowerShot G3 X and the Canon EOS M100 are two digital cameras that were announced, respectively, in June 2015 and August 2017.
+The Canon PowerShot G3 X and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in June 2015 and August 2017.
 The G3X is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G3X) and an APS-C sensor.
-The G3X has a resolution of 20 megapixel, whereas the M100 provides 24 MP.
+The cameras are based on an one-inch (G3X) and an APS-C (M100) sensor.
+The G3X has a resolution of 20 megapixels, whereas the M100 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (24 percent) than the Canon G3 X. It is worth mentioning in this context that the G3X is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G3X has a lens built in, whereas the M100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999|

 |Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529|

 |Canon G9 X||98 mm||58 mm||31 mm||209 g||220||n||Oct 2015||529|